 - Pour in the cooled chocolate and fold it into the meringue once the peaks are stiff.
 This can take some time, and you want to make sure you add all of the chocolate.
 I created this recipe twice, and the second time discovered a few chocolate ribbons running across it!

 - Fill the cooled pie crust with the mousse.
 As far as possible, smooth things out.
 Refrigerate it for four hours.
 After that, create a chocolate drizzle by mixing cocoa powder and coconut oil and drizzling it over the top.
 I’d keep the mousse in the fridge for another 4 hours.

-- On a side note, I did not let my first Chocolate Strawberry Mousse Pie refrigerate for 8 hours, and it was a little loose in the center.
+- On a side note, I did not let my first Chocolate Strawberry Mousse Pie refrigerate for 8 hours, and it was a little loose in the centre.
 It tasted fine but had a weird consistency.
 It’s worth the extra time — I promise!
-Just be sure to start it in the morning if you’re planning to serve it as an after-dinner dessert.
+Just be sure to start it in the morning if you plan to serve it as an after-dinner dessert.

 - I hope you and your friends enjoy this fun and seemingly fancy dessert 😉